iAmMrinal0/prestoToDoBook/README.md

 ## What will you learn?

-You will learn the various methods Presto provides you to create a basic application.
+You will learn the various methods Presto provides to create a basic application.